wentelteefje/safe-merkleproofs/README.md

 - Demonstrate it with an implementation of this in Javascript/Typescript and explain the code.
 Feel free to use an existing library to implement a Merkle Tree (there is no need to build a frontend for this).
 ## Merkle Trees and Merkle Proofs
 ### 1. Introduction to Merkle Trees
-A merkle tree is a hash-based data structure that is constructed from arbitrary data with the use of a fixed hash function.
+A merkle tree is a hash-based data structure that is constructed from arbitrary data with the use of a fixed hash function $H$.
 The main advantage of this data structure is that it allows us to prove the inclusion of a certain piece of data in this tree without the need to actually store the data itself.
 This is possible through the clever use of a hash function combined with a tree structure.
 A hash function can take an input of arbitrary length and always produces a *unique* fixed-length string.
 This means, that two different pieces of data will always result in two different hashes.
 In the following we are going to focus on binary Merkle trees, i.e. each node can have at most two children.

 Before delving into the general construction process of Merkle trees, let's examine a straightforward example.
 The diagram below illustrates a Merkle tree created using the strings `satoshi@nakamoto.com` and `vitalik@buterin.ca` with the SHA-256 hash function.
 This specific Merkle tree comprises only three nodes: two leaves and one root node.